 The laboratory is a chemical use area for potentially hazardous compounds.
 The following are the hazard classes of chemicals used in this course and for which this laboratory is designated as a use area:

-- 1. Acutely Toxic Solids and Liquids

-- 2. Carcinogens
+- 1. Carcinogens

-- 3. Corrosives
+- 2. Corrosives

-- 4. Flammable and combustible liquids
+- 3. Flammable and combustible solids and liquids

-- 5. Flammable solids

-- 6. Reproductive Toxins
+- 4. Reproductive Toxins